Answer Keys

 54 C. The character uses the sci-fi analogue of the modern Internet to communicate with other people, unconfined by his prison cell.

-55 D. ‘The long-running series’ is the only part that suggest it ran for a prolonged period of time to much joy of the viewers.
+55 D. ‘The long-running series’ is the only part that suggests it ran for a prolonged period of time to much joy of the viewers.

-56 A. The controversy is concern of many people how machines can become independent and cause potential problems.
+56 A. The controversy is a concern of many people how the machines can become independent and cause potential problems.